biowdl/germline-DNA/docs/index.md

 title: Home
 ---

-This pipeline can be used to process germline-DNA data with read lengths above 70 bp, starting with FastQ files.
-It will perform adapter clipping (using cutadapt), mapping (using BWA mem) and variantcalling (based on the [GATK Best Practice](https://software.broadinstitute.org/gatk/best-practices/)).
+This pipeline can be used to process germline-DNA data (WES or WGS), starting with FastQ files.
+It will perform quality control (using FastQC and MultiQC), adapter clipping (using cutadapt), mapping (using BWA mem) and variantcalling (based on the [GATK Best Practice](https://software.broadinstitute.org/gatk/best-practices/)).